All Episodes

 Everybody wants to matter, and that's the sales pitch.

-I understand it's seductive for people who want to believe it, but it is a hoax in the sense that it's nothing more than another of the never-ending issues, political issues by the left by the Democrat Party to advance their ultimate agenda of bigger and bigger government and more and more control.
+I understand it's seductive for people who want to believe it, but it is a hoax in the sense that it's nothing more than another of the never-ending issues, political issues, by the left, by the Democrat Party, to advance their ultimate agenda of bigger and bigger government and more and more control.

-That's all global warming ever was.
+That's all global warming ever was for the scientists involved in it.

 And if you run around and really sound like you believe it, then they're going to make you a star.